-4 Harmful Springtime Bugs To Watch Out For In New Jersey
+4 Harmful Bugs In Spring To Watch Out For In New Jersey

 After an icy winter, spring is always welcomed in New Jersey.
 However, warmer weather often brings with it unwelcome pests and bugs.
 Just like humans, these bugs emerge from their woodland homes and logs to feed and breed during the warmer months.

 If you want to keep your home and garden pest free and avoid potentially harmful run-ins, these are the bugs to watch out for when spring arrives in the Garden State.

 New Jersey has become known as a hotspot for mosquitoes, with experts predicting the existence of over 63 different species of these pests in the state.
 The worst of all of these species is known as the Asian Tiger mosquito, as the females are consistent biters.
 The females of this species need blood to produce eggs – so they’re going to be on the hunt no matter what.

 Now you may think that getting bitten by a mosquito is not the worst thing in the world, but the danger with Asian Tiger mosquitoes is that they often carry harmful diseases such as the West Nile virus, encephalitis, and dengue fever.
 All of which you should protect yourself against.

 There are multiple prevention tips to guard yourself against harmful mosquitoes, such as tidying and cleaning your yard, removing water sources, and clearing any trash.
 However, if you want to fully protect yourself from the harmful diseases that mosquitoes spread, seeking the help of professional pest control experts is the best course of action.

 Many people often mistake carpenter ants for termites because both of these insects love wood.
 The main difference between carpenter ants and termites is that the former prefers wet wood, meaning during the months after winter your home might be the perfect breeding ground.